Compare Fire Alarm Grades & Categories: Find the Right Protection for Your Building

 A Grade C LD2 fire alarm system is a higher-level fire alarm system commonly used in buildings with more complex layouts or higher occupancy.
 It features interconnected devices including control panels, detectors, manual call points, and alarm sounders.
 The LD2 coverage category specifies the installation of detectors in escape routes and high-risk rooms within a domestic dwelling.
 The aim is to provide comprehensive fire detection and early warning throughout the dwelling to facilitate safe evacuation in case of a fire.

-At Protive Security & Installation Ltd, we have over two decades of experience in designing and installing optimal fire protection systems for domestic and commercial buildings.
+At Protive Security & Installation Ltd, we have 20 years of experience in designing and installing optimal fire protection systems for domestic and commercial buildings that meet BS 5839 standards.

-Contact us to find out more about our fire alarm system design and installation service
+Speak to an expert on📞01925 661 752 to find out more about our fire alarm system design and installation service.